USEPA/epanet-manual/docs/input_keywords.rst

     head error limit applies.

   FLOWCHANGE
-    augments the **ACCURACY** option.
+    Augments the **ACCURACY** option.
 Sets the largest change in flow that any network element (link, emitter, or pressure driven demand) can have for hydraulic convergence to occur.
 It is specified in whatever flow units the project is using.
 The default value of 0 indicates that no flow change limit applies.

   UNBALANCED
-    determines what happens if a hydraulic solution cannot be reached within the prescribed number of **TRIALS** at some hydraulic time step into the simulation. **"STOP"** will halt the entire analysis at that point. **"CONTINUE"** will continue the
+    Determines what happens if a hydraulic solution cannot be reached within the prescribed number of **TRIALS** at some hydraulic time step into the simulation. **"STOP"** will halt the entire analysis at that point. **"CONTINUE"** will continue the